Statement of Use Filings

-Did you apply for your trademark under an “intent-to-use” (also called Section 1(b))?
+Did you apply for your trademark under an “intent-to-use” (also called Section 1(b)) filing basis?
 If so, you will need to file a Statement of Use to finalize your trademark registration.
 If you miss the deadline to file a Statement of Use, your trademark application will be abandoned.

-If you filed your trademark through Gerben Law Firm, then we will inform you when your Statement of Use is due and work with you to complete the filing.
+If you filed your trademark through Gerben IP then we will inform you when your Statement of Use is due and work with you to complete the filing.

 If you did not use our firm to file your original trademark application we can still assist you with the Statement of Use filing.
 Contact our office and we will give you a custom quote on your filing.

-Once you file a Statement of Use, you cannot submit proof of use that happened after you filed the original proof of use.
-If your filing is found to be insufficient then you will need to start the application process anew.
+- Once you file a Statement of Use, you cannot submit proof of use that happened after you filed the original proof of use.
+If your filing is found to be insufficient than you will need to start the application process anew.